 Erin is also especially interested in working with individuals who are experiencing despair in relation to climate breakdown, including climate grief, feelings of (eco)despair, loss, and anxiety experienced in relation to environmental destruction.

-She is working under the licensed supervision of Sue Rau, MSW, LICSW, while she pursues clinical licensure as a Licensed Independent Clinical Social Worker.
+She is working under the licensed supervision of Tricia Schulte LICSW, while she pursues clinical licensure as a Licensed Independent Clinical Social Worker.